core-wg/senml-versions/draft-ietf-core-senml-versions.md

 * Feature code (an unsigned integer less than 53)
 * Feature name (text)
 * Specification

+To facilitate the use of feature names in programs, the designated expert is requested to ensure that feature names are usable as identifiers in most programming languages, after lower-casing the feature name in the registry entry and replacing whitespace with underscores or hyphens, and that they also are distinct in this form.

 The initial content of this registry is as follows: